Southern Front of the Russian Civil War: Armenia

-Since 1918, the Armenian Republic had been at odds with almost all of her neighbours, several wars were fought with her fellow newly formed Caucasian nations, as well as a hard-fought war with the Turks in 1920.
+Since 1918, the Armenian Republic had been at odds with almost all of her neighbors, several wars were fought with her fellow newly formed Caucasian nations, as well as a hard-fought war with the Turks in 1920.
 With enemies all around, the Armenians were weak and unable to defend themselves against an invasion by the Bolsheviks.

 Azerbaijan

 By March 1920, it was obvious that Soviet Russia would attack the much-needed Baku.
 Vladimir Lenin said that the invasion was justified by the fact that Soviet Russia couldn't survive without Baku oil.
 According to prevailing opinion in Moscow, Russian Bolsheviks were to assist Baku proletariat in overthrowing the "counter-revolutionary nationalists."

 After major political crisis, the Fifth Cabinet of Ministers of the Azerbaijan Democratic Republic gave its resignations on April 1, 1920.
 On April 25, 1920, the Russian XI Red Army crossed into Azerbaijan and entered Baku on April 27.
 They demanded the dissolution of Azerbaijani Parliament (Majlis) and set up their own Bolshevik government headed by Nariman Narimanov.
 The deputies obliged to do so to avoid bloodshed, and on April 28, 1920, the ADR officially ceased to exist.
 The Red Army met very little resistance from Azerbaijani forces in Baku, which were tied up on Karabakh front.

 In May 1920, there was a major uprising against the occupying Russian XI Army in Ganja, intent on restoring Musavatists in power.
 The uprising was crushed by the Bolsheviks by May 31.
 Leaders of the ADR either fled to Menshevik Georgia, Turkey and Iran, or were captured by Bolsheviks, like Mammed Amin Rasulzade (who was later allowed to emigrate) and executed (like Gen. Selimov, Gen. Sulkevich, Gen. Agalarov, a total of over 20 generals), or assassinated by Armenian militants like Fatali Khan Khoyski and Behbudagha Javanshir.
-Most students and citizens travelling abroad remained in those countries never to return again to their country.
+Most students and citizens traveling abroad remained in those countries never to return again to their country.